biojava/biojava.github.io/wiki/BioJava:CookBook4.0.md

 -   [How should I define the XML files to customize mass of Amino Acids in the computation of Molecular Weight?](BioJava:CookBook:AAPROP:xmlfiles "wikilink")
--   [How are Absorbance and Extinction Coefficient computed?](BioJava:CookBook:AAPROP:absorbanceandextinctioncoefficient "wikilink")
--   [How are Instability Index computed?](BioJava:CookBook:AAPROP:instabilityindex "wikilink")
--   [How are Aliphatic Index
-    computed?](BioJava:CookBook:AAPROP:aliphaticindex "wikilink")
--   [How is Average Hydropathy computed?](BioJava:CookBook:AAPROP:averagehydropathyvalue "wikilink")
--   [How are Isoelectric Point computed?](BioJava:CookBook:AAPROP:isoelectricpoint "wikilink")
--   [How are Net Charge
-    computed?](BioJava:CookBook:AAPROP:netcharge "wikilink")

 ### biojava3-protein-disorder